 Since 2006, the National Park Service has used the lottery system for synchronous firefly viewings to reduce traffic congestion in the Great Smoky Mountains National Park while minimizing disturbance of the glowing beetles during their peak mating season.

-Prepare for a Magical Experience
+Prepare for a special Experience

 If you’re lucky enough to attend, the synchronous firefly event in the Great Smoky Mountains offers an amazing display of nature’s wonder!